Time and Fee Considerations

 The Bernheim ecosystem includes many different plants, animals, and places.
-Students will explore three habitats – forest, pond, and prairie – and consider the organisms unique to each one.
-Key concepts include organism function, relationships between organisms and their habitats, and organism survival and adaptation.
+Students will explore three habitats – forest, pond, and prairie – and consider the organisms unique to each.
+Key concepts include structure and function, interdependent relationships in ecosystems, and ecosystem dynamics, functioning, and resilience.

 Sustainable Thinking and Design

-Based at Bernheim’s award winning LEED Platinum Visitor, this program introduces the concept of sustainability and demonstrates how nature can inspire good design.
-Students will also make connections between the key concepts of sustainability and energy transformations, the water cycle, and human-nature interactions.
+Based at Bernheim’s award winning LEED Platinum Visitor Center, this program introduces the concept of sustainability and demonstrates how nature can inspire good design.
+Students will also make connections between sustainability and key concepts of energy transformations, the water cycle, and human-nature interactions.

 Weaving Art and Science through Nature

 Experience Earth Measure, our massive sculpture that merges art and science!
 Students will explore sights and sounds of the piece, take a walk to compare the designs of other artwork, and use natural materials to construct their own sculpture.
 Key concepts include elements of design, structure and properties, and engineering practice.

 In addition to growing plants and food, our Edible Garden cultivates curiosity and learning!
 Students will rotate between hands-on activity stations as they discover how the garden can teach us exciting lessons in math, science, art, writing, and more.